Pr00xxy/magento2-dotenv/README.md

 ## Usage

 1. Add a file called .env into app/etc
+NOTE!
+Since release 1.1.0 the .env file must have chmod level 0644 or below
 2. Follow the official devdocs [instructions](https://devdocs.magento.com/guides/v2.3/config-guide/deployment/pipeline/example/environment-variables.html#step-4-update-the-production-system) for how to create the env variable format
 3. Add your newly formatted variables into the .env like so e.g